Ben-Kerman/mpv-sub-scripts/README.md

 # To set a value remove the leading # and modify it after the =.
 # All values given here are defaults.
 Seconds can be decimal values.

-# if true, enable skipping by default
+# if set to 'yes', enable skipping by default
 #default_state=no

-# if true, use seek mode by default
+# if set to 'yes', use seek mode by default
 #seek_mode_default=no

 # any interval between subtitle lines longer than this value in seconds will be skipped